Velké Březno: Sights

 The main landmark of Velké Březno is the Velké Březno Castle.
 It was built in the Neoclassical style in 1842–1845 according to the design by Ludwig Förster.
 In 1885, it was rebuilt in the Neo-Renaissance style.
 The castle is surrounded by a park.
 Today the castle is owned by the state.
 It is open to the public and offers guided tours.

-The Old Castle (also called Lower Castle) was probably originally a fortress from second half of the 15th century, rebuilt after 1528 into a small aristocratic Renaissance residence.
+The castle Starý zámek (lit. 'old castle'; also called Dolní zámek, lit. 'lower castle') was probably originally a fortress from second half of the 15th century, rebuilt after 1528 into a small aristocratic Renaissance residence.
 After 1841, the castle was rebuilt and was raised by a floor.
 Today it houses a retirement home.

 The Church of Saint Wenceslaus is located in Valtířov.
 It was built in the Gothic-Renaissance style in 1573–1574 on the site of an older church from the 14th century.
 It is valuable because of its authentically preserved form.
 Next to the church is the brick neo-Gothic tomb of the Chotek family from 1869.